Sequential Change Detection with Differential Privacy: Proposed DP-CUSUM Procedure with Bounded Log-Likelihood Ratio

-The lower bound in \eqref{eq:arl} provides an analytical way to select the threshold without extensive simulation.
+\end{theorem} The lower bound in \eqref{eq:arl} provides an analytical method for selecting the threshold without extensive simulation.
 That is, for any desired ARL $\gamma$, one can numerically solve for $b$ such that the lower bound in \eqref{eq:arl} is no smaller than $\gamma$.
-Furthermore, by Theorem \ref{thm:arl}, we can see by setting the threshold $b$ such that
+Therefore, by Theorem \ref{thm:arl}, we can see by setting the threshold $b$ such that

 our proposed procedure $\tilde T(b_{\gamma})$ satisfies the ARL constraint $\Exp_{\infty}(\tilde{T}(b_{\gamma}))\ge \gamma.$

 We next analyze the worst-case average detection delay (WADD) of DP-CUSUM.
 In the following Lemma, we first show that the worst case is attained when the change occurs at time $\tau=0$, which is a useful property also enjoyed by the classical CUSUM procedure.
 Due to such property, it suffices to compute $\Exp_0[\Tilde T(b)]$ when evaluating the worst-case delay, without the need to enumerate all possible changepoint locations.